-o Organisation should commit to define and documents expectations and processes for sharing information with all stakeholders, including the people the organisation seeks to assist.
-The
+Organisation should commit to define and documents expectations and processes for sharing information with all stakeholders, including the people the organisation seeks to assist.
+The information shared should enclose goals and objectives, expected results, timeframe, summary of finances and evaluation/ progress reports.

+\sim Inter-Agency

+3 Coordination

+mis Turkey
-- information shared should enclose goals and objectives, expected results, timeframe, summary of finances and evaluation/ progress reports. - Transparency commitment requires that organisation disseminates information regarding people's rights and entitlements, processes that affect them (so that they can make informed decisions and choices), staff roles and responsibilities, criteria for selecting target groups, - Organisation should provide information regarding how it can be held accountable for meeting its stated commitments.

-Feedback & Complaints

-- Organisations should actively seek the views of communities to increase effectiveness and efficiency of programs. - Putting appropriate, functioning mechanisms in place for collecting feedback and complaints from people of concern should be a commitment of organisations - Organisations should ensure that feedback and complaint mechanisms are accessible to all segments of PoC and information regarding how these mechanisms operate is shared with all stakeholders. - Specifically, organisations should commit to establish appropriate and robust mechanisms to collect PSEA complaints.
+Transparency commitment requires that organisation disseminates information regarding people's rights and entitlements, processes that affect them (so that they can make informed decisions and rights and entitlements, processes that affect them (so that they can make informed decisions and choices), staff roles and responsibilities, criteria for selecting target groups, • Organisation should provide information regarding how it can be held accountable for meeting its stated commitments.
+Feedback & Complaints Organisations should actively seek the views of communities to increase effectiveness and efficiency of programs.
+Putting appropriate, functioning mechanisms in place for collecting feedback and complaints from people of concern should be a commitment of organisations Organisations should ensure that feedback and complaint mechanisms are accessible to all segments of PoC and information regarding how these mechanisms operate is shared with all stakeholders.
+Specifically, organisations should commit to establish appropriate and robust mechanisms to collect PSEA complaints.
+Participation Organisations should develop and evolve their systems to Enable affected populations to play an active role in the decision-making process.
+Organisations should commit to ensure that systems of community representation are fair and representative, and that the most marginalised, vulnerable and affected have a voice. • Poeple of concern should be able to participate in and influence initial assessment, project design, deliverables, criteria for selecting target groups and the selection process, project implementation, and monitoring and evaluation Design, Monitoring & Evaluation Programme and project proposal and design documents should incorporate AAP into their indicators. • Organisation should regularly monitor its performance, including in relation to accountability commitments and quality management systems, and communicates findings and progress reports to stakeholders, including the people it seeks to assist.
+Organisation should establish means to continuously learn from its practices and improves commitment to AAP.
+Coordinators touched upon nine commitments of Core Humanitarian Standard and quality criterion against each commitment.
+Members were referred to CHS resources for further review of these commitments.
+Coordinators shared a list of essential guidance documents on AAP for further review of members.

-Participation

-- Organisations should develop and evolve their systems to Enable affected populations to play an active role in the decision-making process - o Organisations should commit to ensure that systems of community representation are fair and representative, and that the most marginalised, vulnerable and affected have a voice. - Poeple of concern should be able to participate in and influence initial assessment, project design, deliverables, criteria for selecting target groups and the selection process, project implementation, and monitoring and evaluation

-Design, Monitoring & Evaluation

-- Programme and project proposal and design documents should incorporate AAP into their indicators. - Organisation should regularly monitor its performance, including in relation to accountability commitments and quality management systems, and communicates findings and progress reports to stakeholders, including the people it seeks to assist. - Organisation should establish means to continuously learn from its practices and improves commitment to AAP.

-- Coordinators touched upon nine commitments of Core Humanitarian Standard and quality criterion against each commitment.
-Members were referred to CHS resources for further review of these commitments. - Coordinators shared a list of essential guidance documents on AAP for further review of members.

-Prevention From Sexual Exploitation and Abuse
+Protection From Sexual Exploitation and Abuse